-The Ministry of Culture is headed by Minister for Culture and Democracy Alice Bah Kuhnke.
-Around 120 people work at the Ministry.
-Most are non-political officials who remain in their posts even in the event of a change of government or minister.
+The Ministry of Culture is headed by Minister for Culture Jeanette Gustafsdotter.
+Around 110 people work at the Ministry.
+Most of the staff are non-political officials who retain their positions even in the event of a change of government or minister.

-The State Secretary works directly under the Minister and leads the daily work.
-The Ministry also has political advisers and a press secretary, who belong to the political staff of the Minister.
-The press secretary is responsible for contacts with journalists.
-Unlike other officials at the Government Offices, the Minister and political appointees leave their posts when there is a change of government.
+The Minister’s closest senior official is the State Secretary, who is responsible for leading the daily work.
+The Ministry also has political advisers and a press secretary, who are politically appointed members of the Minister’s staff.
+The press secretary is responsible for communication with journalists.
+Unlike other Government Offices officials, the Minister and political appointees leave their posts when there is a change of government.

-Alongside the State Secretary, the Ministry of Culture has one senior official, the Director-General for Administrative and Legal Affairs, who is not politically recruited.
-The responsibilities of Directors-General for Administrative and Legal Affairs include ensuring that legislative proposals for primary legislation and other regulations are drafted and that they are processed in a lawful, consistent and uniform manner.
+Alongside the State Secretary, the Ministry of Culture has one senior official who is not politically recruited, namely the Director-General for Administrative and Legal Affairs.
+The responsibilities of the Director-General for Administrative and Legal Affairs include ensuring that legislative proposals for primary legislation and other regulations are prepared and processed lawfully, consistently and uniformly.

-The Ministry has five policy divisions and two secretariats headed by non-politically appointed officials.
-The Ministry’s divisions handle day-to-day work on the Ministry’s various policy issues, with the assistance of the Legal Secretariat.
-The Ministry's divisions handle day-to-day work on the various policy issues.
-The divisions prepare matters for Government decisions.
-One of their most important tasks is to produce material to support government bills in their area of responsibility.
-The divisions also handle contacts with the agencies under the Ministry.
+The Ministry has four divisions and three secretariats which are led by non-politically appointed officials.
+The Ministry’s divisions and the Legal Secretariat are responsible for daily operations related to the Ministry’s policy work.
+The divisions prepare matters for government decisions.
+One of their most important tasks is to produce background material to support government bills in their area of responsibility.
+The divisions are also responsible for communication with government agencies under the Ministry.

 Division for the Arts

-The Division for the Arts is responsible for issues and matters concerning:
+The Division for the Arts is responsible for matters regarding:

 - grants to artistic activities;

 - contributions to non-state cultural buildings,